daminsonrandom/repoXP-db/README.md

-For more information about RAPPS, please take a look at the [wiki](https://reactos.org/wiki/RAPPS)
+“THIS PROJECT USES A FORK OF THE RAPPS DATABASE FROM THE "ReactOS" PROJECT.
+ALL CREDIT TO THE ORIGINAL MAINTAINERS.”

-ADDING PROGRAMS TO THE RAPPS DATABASE
+ADDING PROGRAMS TO THE repoXP DATABASE
 --------------------------------------------------

 Each program entry consists of a text file formatted with an INI-like syntax.

 They must be encoded in UTF-8 without BOM (Byte Order Mask) in this repository.
-However, when you are testing a new entry file with RAPPS in ReactOS or Windows, they are stored in UTF-16 LE (Little Endian) encoding in the `rapps` folder on disk - otherwise characters out of the ANSI range will display broken.
+However, when you are testing a new entry file with repoXP in ReactOS or Windows, they are stored in UTF-16 LE (Little Endian) encoding in the `repoXP` folder on disk - otherwise characters out of the ANSI range will display broken.
 **Note:** some editors like Notepad++ call this format `UCS-2 Little Endian.`